How to Sell Your House Privately in Pretoria (2026 Guide) | Pretoria Transfer Guide - pretoriatransferguide.co.za

 Draft and sign the Offer to Purchase

 The OTP is drafted and signed by both parties.
 This is the binding contract and should be carefully reviewed before signing.
+Use our free OTP creator or have a conveyancer draft one.

 3